loda-lang/loda-rust/documents/install.md

 #### Step 3 F

-Verify that "loda-rust" really works, by computing [A000040, The prime numbers](https://oeis.org/A000040).
+Verify that `loda-rust` can evaluate the program: [A000040, The prime numbers](https://oeis.org/A000040).

 ```
 PROMPT> loda-rust eval 40